5 reasons Canadian software and tech talent is heading South of the boarder

 As Government – It means promoting tech, both incentivizing American companies to come to Canada, and rewarding or supporting local Canadian tech businesses.
 We hear about a "call for diversification into the software industry", meanwhile we see large government projects being awarded to American-based companies—the effort is being made, but there is a disconnect from the strategists and the implementers and that disconnect needs to be bridged.

-Above all, government at every level must enforce a “Canadian-first” model for technology and software efforts within Canada.
+Above all, governments at every level must enforce a “Canadian-first” model for technology and software efforts within Canada.
 We did it for radio and broadcasting by forming the CRTC; it’s likely a good idea to do this for our software industry as well.

-In the meantime, we at MQ be here with our heads down doing our best to support our customers, carve out our space in the Canadian economy, and strive to be that "successful scale-up tech firm."
+In the meantime, we at MQ are here with our heads down doing our best to support our customers, carve out our space in the Canadian economy, and strive to be that "successful scale-up tech firm."